Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

 where $\Omega_{1}$, $\Omega_{2}$ are the Rabi frequencies of microwave couplings and $\delta$ is the detuning due to a magnetic field fluctuation.
-If the two-photon resonance $\delta=0$ holds, a dark state, given by $\cos\theta \ket{1,1} + \sin \theta \ket{1,-1}$ with $\tan \theta = \Omega_{1}/\Omega_{2}$, becomes one of the eingenstates of Eq. \ref{SSH3}.
+If the two-photon resonance $\delta=0$ holds, a dark state, given by $\cos\theta \ket{1,1} + \sin \theta \ket{1,-1}$ with $\tan \theta = \Omega_{1}/\Omega_{2}$, becomes one of the eigenstates of Hamiltonian (\ref{SSH3}).
 By applying two microwaves in counter-intuitive order so that $\theta$ changes from 0 to $\pi/2$, the dark state can adiabatically evolve from $\ket{1,1}$ (site 4) into $\ket{1,-1}$ (site 2).
 This process is well-known as STIRAP.
 We utilize this STIRAP process to prepare thermal atoms in a coherent superposition of synthetic lattice sites.
 Initially atoms are evaporatively cooled in the state $\ket{1,1}$ (site 4).
 At $T/T_{\rm c} \sim 1.1$, evaporation is paused and the STIRAP sequence is applied.
-The STIRAP with full sweep ($\theta = 0 \rightarrow \pi/2$) takes $\tau_{\rm full} = 10$ ms. In our experiment the final value of $\theta$ is controlled by the actual sweep time $\tau$: e.g., $\tau/\tau_{\rm full} = 0.5$ leads to the equal superposition of site 4 and 2.
+The STIRAP with full sweep ($\theta = 0 \rightarrow \pi/2$) takes $10$ ms. In our experiment the actual sweep time $T_\text{prep}$ is dependent on the final value of $\theta$: e.g., $T_\text{prep} = 5$ ms leads to the almost equal superposition of site 4 and 2 ($\tan\theta=\Omega_1/\Omega_2=1.345$).
 After the sweep, we keep the microwave coupling and restart evaporation to form BEC, followed by the site occupation measurement.
 As we will show, the BEC is predominantly formed in the dark state where the thermal atoms are prepared.